ziphra/exome/akt.md

 ...
 ```

-First cousins' relationship is a `higher order` relationship, with a kinship of around 0.063.
+First cousins' relationship is a `higher order` relationship, with a kinship of around 0.063 (0.05138 here).
 Half-aunt, half-uncle/half-niece, half-nephew also share a higher order relationship, as well as great-grandparents and great-grandchilds...

 #### `akt` pedigree